A Pitch Deck Sample: Full Breakdown of an Investor Deck

 This slide shouldn't be indispensable if you’ve done a good job so far.
 The potential outcomes you’ll outline here put into words what investors should be thinking at this point: if there’s potential in your product and the team you’ve built, then the most realistic scenario is that your business will scale and grow successfully before the next funding round comes around, all while taking advantage of the projected market size.

-Pitch Deck Template, Potential Outcomes slide example
+Pitch Deck Sample, Potential Outcomes slide example

 Slide 18: